≥90% of participants will know how to manage pain appropriately.

 Key teaching points:

-Recommendation number 4 suggests that when starting opiates for chronic pain, immediate-release opioids are recommended over longer-acting medications.
-Long-acting opioids are associated with a higher risk of overdose when compared to immediate acting opioids.
+Recommendation 4 suggests that when starting opiates for chronic pain, immediate-release opioids are recommended over longer-acting medications.
+Long-acting opioids are associated with a higher risk of overdose when compared to immediate-acting opioids.

-The Food and Drug Administration (FDA) reported in 2014 that extended-release or long-acting opioid pain medications should be used only when pain is severe enough to necessitate daily, around the clock long-term opiate treatment when other options are not effective, not tolerated or would not offer adequate pain management.
-They should not be used on an as needed basis.
+The Food and Drug Administration (FDA) reported in 2014 that extended-release or long-acting opioid pain medications should be used only when pain is severe enough to necessitate daily, around-the-clock, long-term opiate treatment when other options are ineffective not tolerated or would not offer adequate pain management.
+They should not be used on an as-needed basis.

 Other key points under this recommendation include:

 Recommendation five suggests that when starting opiates, the lowest effective dosage should be prescribed.
 Extreme caution should be used when opiates are prescribed.
-The risks versus benefits should be reevaluated with dosages above 50 morphine milligram equivalents (MME)/day are used.
+The risks versus benefits should be reevaluated with dosages above 50 morphine milligram equivalents (MME)/day.
 If dosages above 90 MME/day are used, careful justification should be documented.

-Benefits of high dose opioids are not well established, and higher doses are associated with more harms such as opioid use disorder, overdose, and motor vehicle accidents.
+The benefits of high-dose opioids are not well established, and higher doses are associated with more harms such as opioid use disorder, overdose, and motor vehicle accidents.

 When dosages are increased above 50 MME/day, the prescriber should: